 These type of emails are made up the first letter of the first name followed by a dot and followed by full last name.
 To create such a combination, follow these steps:

 1.2.1.
-Start by selecting the cell D2.
-Since we want the last name (located in cell B2) in its unaltered entirety, we will just concatenate the last name to the result of the LEFT function’s result which give us first letter of the first name.
+Begin by selecting the D2 cell.
+Since we want the last name (located in cell B2) in its unchanged form, we will merely concatenate the last name to the result of the LEFT function which gives us the first letter of the first name.

 1.2.2.
 Just like step 1.1.3, copy the formula for next rows in the current column.
 The result will be: